theQuert/llm-serve/README.md

 ### Supported Models

-Recommend `codetral:22b` for running as coding assistant...
+`codestral:22b` is recommended for running as a coding assistant...

 - `codestral:22b`
 - `llama3.1:8b`